Have you been to Crystal Palace Farm?

 - Strange hen creatures with long feathered legs.

-The reptile house at Crystal Palace Farm
+The reptile house at the farm:

 It’s small but very sweet, and best of all the farm is completely free, so worth a look if you’re in the area or en route to the dinosaurs.